 Office of Disability Services:

 If you are a student registered with the Office of Disability Services (ODS), please make sure the appropriate forms and paperwork are completed with the instructor within the first week of classes.
 The instructor will abide by all accommodations required by ODS.
 The schedule for exams is posted in the syllabus and any potential modifications or changes will be made with at least one week’s notice.
 It is the responsibility of the student to properly arrange test accommodations for each exam with ODS in sufficient time to guarantee space for exam administration.
 ALL exam accommodations must be handled through ODS.
 If the student does not register accommodations with ODS for the taking of an exam, then they will have to take the exam at the normally scheduled times without any additional accommodation unless the instructor is given specific directive from ODS on the student’s behalf due to a mitigating circumstance.

 A course in digital signal processing (ECE4270 or equivalent).
-I expect students to be familiar with MATLAB®.
+Students are expected to be familiar with Python.

 To introduce the fundamentals and the theory of multidimensional signal processing and digital image processing, including key applications in multimedia products and services including machine learning.